-What Is A Wrongful Death Claim In Georgia?
+When Do You Have A Wrongful Death Case In Georgia?

 A wrongful death claim is where someone is killed because of someone else’s actions.
-It can be a car wreck, truck accident, medical malpractice, premises liability; it can be virtually anything where someone is killed due to the negligence, or even intentional conduct of an individual or business.
+It can be a car wreck, truck accident, medical malpractice or premises liability; it can be virtually anything where someone is killed due to the negligence or even intentional conduct of an individual or business.

 Who Can Actually Bring A Wrongful Death Claim?

 In Georgia and in many other states, there are two types of wrongful death claims.
 One is the actual wrongful death claim, which is the value of the life of the deceased.
 The spouse, children, parents, or the siblings, depending upon who survives the deceased, can bring that claim by statute.

 The other claim is referred to as the estate’s claim for pain and suffering, or it is sometimes referred to as the survival action.
 This is basically the claim the victim would have been able to bring for pain and suffering, mental anguish, etc., if they had survived.
 There must be evidence that the deceased lived for some period of time after the incident, even if just for a few seconds.
 If death was instantaneous, then there is likely no survival action for pain and suffering.
 Who can bring the survival claim depends on whether the person had a will, and if not, it goes to the laws of intestacy.